 – The next step is to take the turning for Weber Street E/Waterloo Regional Road 8 to College Street and follow signs for King Street/Downtown

 – Turn right onto Montgomery Road and after two miles turn left onto Weber Street E/Waterloo Regional Road 8

-The market costs just $5 to enter and is being held at the Pipe Shop Building, which is conveniently located across from the Seabus terminal, perfect if you’re arranging car hire in Vancouver.
+The market costs just $5 CAD to enter and is being held at the Pipe Shop Building, which is conveniently located across from the Seabus terminal, perfect if you’re arranging car hire in Vancouver.

 – Head north-east on Seymour Street/BC-99 towards Dunsmuir Street/BC-1A/BC-99A N

 – Follow BC-1A to Marine Drive in West Vancouver and take the exit from BC-1A

 – Continue on Marine Drive and continue onto Victory Ship Way in North Vancouver.

 Over 50 chalets line the streets at the Montréal Christmas Village.
 Listen to the choir sing your favourite Christmas hymns as you tuck into a sugary treat from one of the many food vendors.